-

 Ask the Swami

-These questions are answered by Swami Bhaskarananda.
+These questions are answered by Swami Satyamayananda.
 If you have a question for the Swami, please email it to society@vedanta-seattle.org.

 What does Brahman mean?